Reactive-Extensions/RxJS/doc/api/core/observable.md

 1. `func` *(Function)*: Function with a callback as the last parameter to convert to an Observable sequence.
 2. `[scheduler=Rx.Scheduler.timeout]` *(Scheduler)*: Scheduler to run the function on.
 If not specified, defaults to `Rx.Scheduler.timeout`.
 3. `[context]` *(Any)*: The context for the func parameter to be executed.
 If not specified, defaults to undefined.
+4. `[selector]` *(Function)*: A selector which takes the arguments from the callback to produce a single item to yield on next.

 #### Returns
-*(Function)*: A function, when executed with the required parameters minus the callback, produces an Observable sequence with a single value of the arguments to the callback as an array.
+*(Function)*: A function, when executed with the required parameters minus the callback, produces an Observable sequence with a single value of the arguments to the callback as an array if no selector given, else the object created by the selector function.

 #### Example
 ```js